neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 ![Reconnect the nodes](../neuromoreStudio/Images/FirstApplication/16_Reconnect.png)

 We could now access this feedback variable called Average Alpha Amplitude from the state machine.
-As we want to control the volume of our video though, a very common feedback operation in neurofeedback applications, we can also directly call it "Volume" - the neuromore Engine running the state machine will then automatically map the value of this node to the volume control of the running experience.
+As we want to control the brightness of our video though, a very common feedback operation in neurofeedback applications, we can also directly call it "ScreenBrightness" - the neuromore Engine running the state machine will then automatically map the value of this node to the screen brightness of the running experience.
-Let's also drag in an additional statistics node to smoothen the volume signal by averaging it over the last 3 seconds.
+Let's also drag in an additional statistics node to smoothen the brightness signal by averaging it over the last 3 seconds.
 ![Renaming the feedback node](../neuromoreStudio/Images/FirstApplication/16_a_Rename.png)
 ![Adding a statistics node](../neuromoreStudio/Images/FirstApplication/16_b_Statistics.png)

-_Note: besides "Volume" you can also name Custom Feedback nodes ... and ... which neuromore Studio will also automatically map to the functionalities._
+_Note: besides "ScreenBrightness" you can also control the volume of the experience within neuromore Studio with the pre-defined feedback operation "Volume"._

 ## Creating the state machine

 Let's now add our application logic.
-Our user flow will primarily consist of 2 steps: first the user will see a screen with 3 buttons to choose the duration of the training from; then they will see a video whose volume depends on their focus (the average Alpha amplitude).
+Our user flow will primarily consist of 2 steps: first the user will see a screen with 3 buttons to choose the duration of the training from; then they will see a video whose brightness depends on their focus (the average Alpha amplitude).
 This video will
 For that flow we now need to create a _state machine_.

 ![Creating the state machine](../neuromoreStudio/Images/FirstApplication/17_SM.png)